sarthakkgupta/VisualAgent/README.md

 # VisualAgent Backend

-This project is a backend for an AI project using FastAPI and Semantic Kernel.
+This project is a backend for an AI project, Please checkout the frontend here - https://github.com/sarthakkgupta/AIProject.git using FastAPI and Semantic Kernel.
 It is designed to orchestrate multiple agents and interact with OpenAI or Azure OpenAI APIs.

 ## Prerequisites